+44 (0)2080591059 [email protected]

 All CFBL content is protected by intellectual property laws, and we respect third-party copyrights by securing permissions and attributing sources appropriately.
 Examples of how we achieve this are by:

-• Requiring documented license checks before using external content
+• Requiring documented licence checks before using external content.

 Cybersecurity Policy